tsfu/airlog/README.md

 There are 3 UI tabs for this app:
 - Globe (3D earth view): Uses `CesiumJS` to visualize the routes of a user's past trips on 3D earth.
 - Trips (log view): A table that holds all user input (display travel data and serve as data source).
-You can view(including search and sort), add, and edit trips.
-Use "Add Trip" to log a trip, or upload a JSON file to batch import trips.
-Use "Export Trips" to export trips to local file.
+Using different buttons on this page, you can view(including search and sort), add, edit, and import/export trips.
 - Stats: Get some fun rankings and aggregation display from your added travel data.

 ### Globe
 This is made possible by  `CesiumJS` library and ChatGPT JS coding.
 For every trip you logged, it will draw an estimated flight route on earth, and mark departure/arrival info.
 When you edit/delete a trip record, the route changes accordingly.
 The loading of Cesium graphics may be lagging sometimes due to networks.

+Based on the frequency level of your visit to airports and routes, different colors/weights are used on drawing.
+The heavier and darker style means more frequent routes and your hub(s).

 You can use a basic search bar, a reset button, a 2D/3D switch, and a base-layer image provider picker that all come from default Cesium ion.